Mjaraespejo/NGSdata_analysis_scripts/README.md

 # NGSdata_analysis_scripts

 This repository contains *.bash* scripts used to run diverse processing on sequencing data, including quality check, triming, mapping.
 In addition, some scripts were used to structure, summarise and publish results.
-The scripts are used to run daya to day bioinformatics tools like *bedtools merge*, redundancy reduction using *CD-HIT*, mapping using *HISAT2*, and also more specialised analysis like transposable elementes expression quantification using *SalmonTE*.
+The scripts are used to run daya to day bioinformatics tools like *bedtools merge*, *Trimmomatic*, redundancy reduction using *CD-HIT*, mapping using *HISAT2*, and also more specialised analysis like transposable elementes expression quantification using *SalmonTE*.
 I developed the scripts using either *bash* or *ruby* languages.
 Downstream analyses, see other repositories like *Codes_TrabscriptomicAnalysis*, where performed using *R* and *Python* languages.